 Mautic is an open source marketing automation web application.
-Here at the OER Foundation, we use it to manage enquiries from prospective learners and partner institutions, to deliver timely emails to cohorts of learners undertaking our partner's online courses, and to measure our effectiveness in achieving our goals and mission: to makes higher education accessible to everyone.
+Here at the OER Foundation, we use it to manage enquiries from prospective learners and partner institutions, to deliver timely emails to cohorts of learners undertaking our, and our partners', online courses, and to measure our effectiveness in achieving our goals and mission: to makes higher education accessible to everyone.

 Communications can be newsletters, lead follow up emails, and, in our case, a variety of course-specific email communications posts which convey specific instructions to cohorts of learners.
 Mautic has a full HTML email templating system with a variety of sharp looking pre-made templates, among other advanced capabilities.
 I like to describe Mautic to people as "MailChimp, on steroids".